martial-plains/privacy-policy/dot-dash.md

 ### Security

-The Service Provider is concerned about safeguarding the confidentiality of your information.
-Although the Application does not collect or transmit personal data, it uses local storage to secure user settings.
-While local storage provides a level of security for stored data, it is advisable to review your device’s settings to manage and secure your local data appropriately.
+While the Application does not collect or transmit personal data, we are committed to safeguarding the confidentiality of any user preferences stored locally on your device.
+We recommend reviewing your device’s settings to manage and secure your local data appropriately.

 ### Changes